 With 45% of the vote, the Partidul Social Democrat (PSD, Social Democratic Party) was the clear winner in the 2016 parliamentary elections.
 It is now the senior partner in the current governing coalition.
 In the European Parliament, the PSD, and with it the S&D group, holds nearly half of Romania’s seats (14 out of a total of 32).

-Despite haemorrhaging votes at the most recent elections, the social democratic Smer – sociálna demokracia (Smer-SD, Direction – Social Democracy) remains the largest party in the Slovakian parliament.
+Despite haemorrhaging votes at the most recent elections in 2016, the social democratic Smer – sociálna demokracia (Smer-SD, Direction – Social Democracy) remains the largest party in the Slovakian parliament.
 It is the senior partner in a coalition with the Hungarian minority party Most–Híd and the centre-right SNS.
 Prime minister Robert Fico was forced to resign in May 2018 in the wake of a national political crisis, and was succeeded by his deputy Peter Pellegrini.
 A total of four Slovakian MEPs from the Smer party sit with the S&D group in the European Parliament.

 Slovenian voters elected a new parliament on 3 June 2018.
 The Socialni demokrati (SD, Social Democrats) made moderate gains compared with the 2014 elections.
 The SD is in government as part of a five-party coalition, supported by a confidence and supply agreement with the Left Party (Levica).
 At European level, the party has one MEP in the S&D group.